Nooshu/react-spa-test/README.md

 # React A11y Test

-A React-based Single Page Application (SPA) built with the GOV.UK Design System to demonstrate accessibility and performance best practices.
+A React-based Single Page Application (SPA) built with GOV.UK and MoJ Design Systems to demonstrate accessibility and performance best practices.

 ## 🎯 Purpose

-This proof of concept explores how accessible and performant a React SPA can be when built with the GOV.UK Design System components.
+This proof of concept explores how accessible and performant a React SPA can be when built with GOV.UK and MoJ Design System components.
 It serves as a testing ground for:

 - **Accessibility**: WCAG 2.1 AA compliance, screen reader support, keyboard navigation
 - **Performance**: Bundle optimization, lazy loading, memoization, virtual scrolling